ItsDanik/rfidisk/README.md

 ```"serial_port": "/dev/rfidisk",```

 Replace "dev/rfidisk" with your Arduino's actual path (likely /dev/ttyACM0).
-To set up a symlink and use a static custom path like /dev/rfidisk, continue reading.
+To set up a udev rule with a static custom path like /dev/rfidisk, keep reading.
 You can also change any of the other settings in rfidisk_config.json, according to your preferences.
 Everything now should be set to go.